 Those taking the chromium saw both levels fall.

 And this study leads me to bring up more things I want to discuss...

 I like chromium, that's all there is to it.

 We recommend it mainly for blood sugar control, but since it's an essential trace mineral it can also help out with other health issues.

-May help regulate cholesterol levels: As you saw in the study above, diabetics taking chromium saw their cholesterol levels fall.
+May help keep cholesterol levels healthy: As you saw in the study above, diabetics taking chromium saw their cholesterol levels fall.

-Specific tests regarding chromium supplementation have also shown that it can help lower cholesterol levels.
+Specific tests regarding chromium supplementation have also shown that it could help lower cholesterol levels.